Year Created: 2000

 After receiving state downtown designation in 2003, local officials reached out to residents to get involved and engaged in creating a new vision for Winooski.
 In 2004, the city set forth an action plan to create a place where people could walk to work and enjoy vibrant street life.
 The ambitious $175 million “Winooski Downtown Redevelopment Project” aimed to infill and revitalize the fragmented downtown area with new multi-story, mixed-use buildings and a 1200-vehicle parking structure.
 The work to make it happen kicked off with financing offered by the Department of Housing and Community Development, funding from the Vermont Agency of Transportation, and the creation of a Tax Increment Financing (TIF) District to support major infrastructure improvements including new water, sewer, parking, sidewalks and streets.
 A new downtown in Winooski quickly emerged and its work won the city national recognition and a Smart Growth award in 2006.

-Public investments of $47 million ($29.6 in TIF) have leveraged $94 million in private development.
+Public investments of $52 million have leveraged over $94 million in private development.
 The base value of the District was about $25 million upon creation in 2000.
-The current value as of Grand List 2015 was $114.3 million, an increase in value of $89.5 million.
+The current value as of Grand List 2018 was $104 million, an increase in value of $79 million.
 Before the TIF District, the properties sent about $516,000 a year to the Education Fund.
 When the TIF debt is retired in a few years, the properties will send more than $1.9 million to the Education fund each year.